martinkirch/showergel/docs/installing.rst

 Install for front-end development
 ---------------------------------

-The front-end is written in JavaScript packed with Yarn_, with VueJS_'s `single-file components <https://v3.vuejs.org/guide/single-file-component.html>`_.
+The front-end is written in JavaScript, with VueJS_'s `single-file components <https://v3.vuejs.org/guide/single-file-component.html>`_ compiled by Vite_.
+Dependencies are managed by Yarn_.
 We use the Bulma_ CSS Framework.

-To modify the front-end, you must beforehand install Yarn and Vue_CLI_, then run ``yarn install`` from the repository root.
+To modify the front-end, you must beforehand install Yarn.
+Then run ``yarn install`` from the repository root.
 Start the live-building server with ``yarn serve``.
 If you don't have time to install the whole back-end, you can call the demo app by creating a ``front/.env`` file that contains: